 Fremantle Ports is an approved Issuing Body under the Maritime Transport and Offshore Facilities Security Regulations 2003 for the purpose of receiving, processing and printing MSICs.

-There are three types of access Fremantle Ports can issue.
+There are three types of cards Fremantle Ports can issue.
 Click on the type below to learn more:

 If you are already in possession of a valid MSIC and need access to Fremantle Ports Maritime Security Zones, a separate access card will be issued on application for access.

-The MSIC and/or access card can be arranged through the MSIC Service Centre at Fremantle Ports administration building, 1 Cliff Street, Fremantle or by contacting the MSIC Service Centre on 9430 3417.
+The MSIC and/or access card can be arranged through the MSIC Service Centre at Fremantle Ports administration building, 1 Cliff Street, Fremantle.
+Please select the appropriate link above for application requirements and booking an appointment.